CR1337/xLLaMa/services/llm_facade/Readme.md

 event: generation_progress
 data: {"token": TOKEN}
 id: ID
-retry: RETRY

 ```
-where `TOKEN` is the currently generated token, `ID` is an increasing integer and `RETRY` is the amount of milliseconds the browser should wait before trying to reconnect in case of connection loss.
+where `TOKEN` is the currently generated token, `ID` is an increasing integer.

 The last event of the event stream looks different:
 ```
 event: generation_success
 data: {"prediction": PREDICTION_ID}
 id: ID
-retry: RETRY

 ```
 where `PREDICTION_ID` is the database id of the generated prediction.